allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 ```

 In the above code, we added a button.
 We use it to wait for a click event and refresh the quote.
-The `Main` component renders a button and the Quote component tagging them with `key` attribute: SeqFlow tracks it internally, so it knows:
+The `Main` component renders a button and the Quote component tags them with `key` attribute: SeqFlow tracks it internally, so it knows:
 - which component to replace when the quote is fetched;
 - the button to wait for the click event;

 After, the `Main` component waits for the button click event and replaces the Quote component with the new quote.

-Anyway, we can improve the above code avoiding duplicated code.
+Anyway, we can improve the above code by avoiding duplicated code.
 Let's see how.

 ## Create a Spot component